Career Fair Prep

 Skip the Giveaways

-If you want to be taken seriously, go back later, after all of your important contacts have been made, and then ask for one of those flashing pens or cool T-shirts you absolutely cannot live without.
+If you want to be taken more seriously, go back later, after all of your important contacts have been made, and then ask for one of those flashing pens or cool T-shirts.
+You don’t want employers to think you are only attending the fair for the giveaways!

 Take Notes and Follow Up